Velomotion logo Velomotion small logo

 giro3

-Giro d'Italia: The 14th stage heralded the hot phase in the battle for the Magila Rosa today.
-Oropa, the place where Marco Pantani achieved one of his last impressive victories in 1999.
-Today, of course, this is seen in a different light.
-With today's stage, the organizers wanted to honor the Italian who died ten years ago.
-And the ascent to the finish line was always a spectacle.
+Giro d'Italia: Today's 14th stage heralded the hottest phase in the battle for the Magila Rosa.
+Oropa, the town where Marco Pantani won 1999 one of his last impressive victories.
+Today, however, it appears in a different light.
+With today's stage, the organizers wanted to honor the Italian, who died ten years ago.
+And the climb to the finish was certainly a spectacle.

 The stage began as expected.
 With the Alpe Noveis and the Bielmonte, two decent calibers of climbs awaited the riders before a nearly thirty-kilometer descent spat them into the ten-kilometer final climb.
 The group, which also included a German with Danilo Hondo (Trek), was able to get onto the field around the more than eight minutes pink Drive out Rigoberto Uran (Omega Pharma-QuickStep).
 Enough time to have tactical considerations in the final.